Book Now

 • The Ashoka Stupas: The Ashoka stupas at Nepal's Patan Durbar Square are believed to have been constructed by Indian Emperor Ashoka in the third century B.C.
 These stupas made of stone and brick are significant both historically and religiously.
 These are important artifacts that bear witness to Nepal's ancient Buddhist and Mauryan Empire connections.
 The stupas constitute a significant component of the region's historical legacy, although they are not as noticeable as other monuments in the square.
 Visitors will understand the historical significance and architectural simplicity of Patan Durbar Square as they explore.

 Pashupatinath Temple: Pashupatinath Temple is the oldest Hindu temple in Kathmandu Valley, which is located in the eastern part of Kathmandu along the banks of the Bagmati River.
-The major attractions of Pashupatinath are:
+The major attractions of Pashupatinath are the following:

 • Mukhalinga: It is a sacred stone representation of Lord Shiva's face, a revered object of worship in Hinduism.